Ministry of State Security (North Korea)

-It is one of two agencies which provides security or protection to North Korean officials and VIPs alongside the Supreme Guard Command.
+It is one of two agencies that provide security or protection to North Korean officials and VIPs, alongside the Supreme Guard Command.
+The MSS was known by its nickname as Saeng-gag-gyeongchal (Korean: 생각경찰) meaning North Korea's Thought Police under Kim Jong-un's reign as leader since taking power in December 2011.

 History

 In 1945, the DPRK Security was established, being attached to the "Police Department".
 In 1948, it became Ministry of Internal Affairs (내무성 정치보위국) with the Bureau of Political Protection attached.
 In February 1949, it became the Political Security Agency (정치보위부로).
-On September 12, 1949, Bowman Lee Chang-ok, a violent man, was purged and reorganized and absorbed into social safety.

-In September 1948, the National Political Affairs Department, which specializes in political prisoners in the North Korean region, was newly established.
+In September 1948, the National Political Affairs Department, which specializes in political in the North Korean region, was newly established.

 On August 20, 1949, however, after Lee Chang-ok, the deputy secretary of the Republic of Korea, escaped from Haeju, South Korea, along with Kim Kang and others, the organization was abolished after a massive purge.
 It was integrated into the Ministry of Social Safety (later known as the Ministry of People's Security).
 In 1951 it was renamed to Social Security Political Security Agency.
 In 1952, Department of Homeland Security.
 In 1962, it became Social and Political Security Agency (사회안전성 정치보위국).
 The SSD was created in 1973, being separated from the Ministry of Public Security.

 Some defectors and sources have suggested that unlike its Eastern Bloc counterparts, State Security functions are actually conducted by several larger and different security bodies that operate under the Workers' Party of Korea (WPK) or the Korean People's Army (KPA, the North Korean armed forces), each with its own unique responsibilities and classified names that are referred to by code (e.g. Room 39), and that the agency is little more than a hollow shell used by the elite to coordinate their activities and provide cover for them.